janderson4671/byu-cs460-f2022-1/lab-network-layer/README.md

 it would do.
 What is missing at this point is:

  - a mechanism to map the IP address of the next hop to a MAC address - ARP!;
- - an Ethernet frame header to encapsulate the IP packet;
+ - an Ethernet frame header to encapsulate the IP packet; and
  - some logic to determine which frames should be acted upon

 When these things are added, you will be able to send IP packets across a local